Beef and Broccoli Stir Fry

 Zach’s favorite restaurant is a local family-owned Chinese restaurant about 1/2 mile from our home.
 He and his friends love it, just like Josh and his friends did back in the day.
 I always like to try a bite of it when they bring home take-out.

 But let’s be real here.
-Most Chinese take-out places do not serve healthy food, for the most part.
-Zach’s usual, Sesame Chicken, IS tasty – but it’s fried and covered in a very thick sauce.
+Most Chinese restaurants do not serve healthy food, for the most part.
+Zach’s usual, Sesame Chicken, IS tasty – but it’s fried and covered in a very thick sauce (typical in a lot of Chinese food).

 Ingredients needed for Beef and Broccoli Stir Fry:

 This beef and broccoli is a pretty quick recipe.
 Probably as quick as it takes to go pick up take-out!
-However, the taste is better, and the health factor is huge.
+The following ingredients are required to make this broccoli beef recipe.

 For the beef and broccoli: